1. Revision history

 statement, but this should only be done upon success.

-There are alternative ways to write this, but all of them have some form of issues:
+There are alternative ways to write this, but all of them have various issues.

 3.1.1. goto